 Section Chiefs (Dr. Kay Jankowski, Psychology) must establish the minimum staffing level that supports quality clinical care and clinical supervision of trainees.
 This level must be approved by the Department's Medical Director (Dr. Torrey).
 Fellows should request planned leave three months in advance of the leave by e-mailing their primary supervisor.
 Leave requests must include who is going to provide the clinical or clinical supervisory coverage.
 Section chiefs can approve the leave requests if their section is adequately covered as defined above.
 Section chiefs must plan ahead to manage high need times.
-When the request has been approved, the Fellow will email the dates of leave to their support staff, covering clinician(s), the Medical Director's administrative assistant (Maureen.M.Ostertag@Hitchcock.org), and the clinic schedulers.
+When the request has been approved, the Fellow will email the dates of leave to their support staff, covering clinician(s), and the clinic schedulers.